Tensor products and units of partial Burnside rings: PBR of a reducible finite Coxeter group

 \section{PBR of a reducible finite Coxeter group}

 \begin{dfn} Let $W$ be a finite Coxeter group with Coxeter system $(W,S)$.
-Then a subgroup $P$ is called parabolic subgroup if there exists $J\subseteq S$ such that $(P)=(\braket{J})$.
-The $\P_W$ denote the set of all parabolic subgroups of $W$. \end{dfn} Let $W$ be a finite Coxeter group.
-Then the set $\P_W$ of all parabolic subgroups of $W$ becomes a collection (see \cite{so76}).
-So $\B{W,\P_W}$ is the PBR of $W$ relative to $\P_W$.
+Then a subgroup $P$ of $W$ is called a parabolic subgroup if there exists $J\subseteq S$ such that $(P)=(\braket{J})$.
+Denote by $\P_W$ the set of all parabolic subgroups of $W$. \end{dfn} Let $W$ be a finite Coxeter group.
+Then the set $\P_W$ of all parabolic subgroups of $W$ is a collection (see \cite{so76}).
+Thus $\B{W,\P_W}$ is the PBR of $W$ relative to $\P_W$.
 For the PBR of a finite Coxeter group relative to the set of all parabolic subgroups, the following lemma is well known. \begin{lem}[\cite{so66}] Let $W$ be a finite Coxeter group with Coxeter system $(W,S)$.
 Then the element

 lies in $\B{W,\P_W}^\times$.
 Moreover, for $P\in\P_W$ with $(P)=(\braket{J})$,